A polynomial regression model for excess mortality in Mexico 2020-2022 due to the COVID-19 pandemic: Discussion

+The data obtained in our study is similar to that of \cite{Wang2022}, but the discrepancy in magnitude can be attributed to two factors.
+Firstly, we utilized a recently updated database, and secondly, we excluded deaths not caused by diseases.
+In contrast, our study reports a higher excess than that of \cite{Palacio2022}, but falls within the range of the two estimations reported by INEGI \cite{INEGI2022}.
+Notably, our methodology yields narrower confidence intervals compared to other studies.
+This suggests that while our overall estimates align with certain studies, the differences in data sources, inclusion criteria, and modeling techniques contribute to variations in the magnitude of excess mortality estimates across different studies.

+The most recent official report by INEGI \cite{INEGI2023a} estimated for the whole period 2020-2022 an excess mortality by all causes of $673,211$ deaths with a quasi-Poisson model and $807,720$ using endemic channels estimation.
+In contrast, our estimation of excess deaths is $787,753$, as indicated in Table \ref{tab:202122}.
+Therefore, our results align more closely with the estimation based on the endemic channel than with the quasi-Poisson model.
+This highlights the importance of considering and understanding the implications of the chosen modeling approach, as different methodologies may yield varying results in the estimation of excess mortality.

-When we compare the excess mortality rates in 2020 versus 2021 (see Tables \ref{tab:2020} and \ref{tab:2021}) the results could reflect that the pandemic mitigation strategy performed in Mexico during the second year of the pandemic had no significant effect on mortality reduction.
-These findings highlight the disproportionate impact of the pandemic on specific age groups, emphasizing the importance of targeted strategies and interventions to mitigate mortality risks in the future.
+When comparing the excess mortality rates in 2020 versus 2021 (refer to Tables \ref{tab:2020} and \ref{tab:2021}), the results suggest that the pandemic mitigation strategy implemented in Mexico during the second year had no significant effect on reducing mortality.
+These findings underscore the disproportionate impact of the pandemic on specific age groups, emphasizing the need for targeted strategies and interventions to mitigate mortality risks in the future.
+The lack of a substantial reduction in excess mortality rates between the two years may signal the challenges in implementing effective measures or the evolving nature of the pandemic's impact on different demographic cohorts.

-The most recent official report by INEGI \cite{INEGI2023a} estimated for the whole period 2020-2022 an excess mortality by all causes of $673,211$ deaths with a quasi-Poisson model, and $807,720$ using endemic channels estimation, in contrast with our estimation of $787,753$ excess deaths, see Table \ref{tab:202122}.